-Key Performance Indicators Goal The amount of potable water used is analogous to the amount of maintenance activities conducted on the terminal.
-The KPI's below h that they are in accordance with the expected changes in the level of ave been developed so that

-The amount of potable water used per TEU per month.
-Not to exceed 9L per TEU per month '
+Key Performance Indicators Goal The amount of potable water used is analogous to the amount of operations, personnel and maintenance activities conducted on the terminal.
+The KPI's below have been developed so that that they are in accordance with the expected changes in the level of operations at the terminal The amount of potable water used per TEU per month.
+Not to exceed 9L per month